bonenaut7/gdx-psx/README.md

     ...
     api "com.github.bonenaut7.gdx-psx:gdx-psx-core:$gdxpsxVersion:sources"

-    // And if vfx-integration is used, add line blow too api "com.github.bonenaut7.gdx-psx:gdx-psx-vfx-integration:$gdxpsxVersion:sources" }
+    // And if vfx-integration is used, add this line below api "com.github.bonenaut7.gdx-psx:gdx-psx-vfx-integration:$gdxpsxVersion:sources" }
 ```